paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 In our case this means that because Alice signed the `InitEscrow` transaction, the program can make the token program `set_authority` CPI and include her pubkey as a signer pubkey.
 This is necessary because changing a token account's owner should of course require the approval of the current owner.

 Next to the instruction, we also need to pass in the accounts that are required by the instruction, in addition to the account of the program we are calling.
 You can look these up by going to the token programs `instruction.rs` and finding the setAuthority Enum whose comments will tell you which accounts are required (in our case, the current Owner's account and the account whose owner is to be changed).

+Note that before making a CPI, we should add another check that the `token_program` is truly the account of the token program.
+Otherwise, we might be calling a rogue program.
+If you're using the `spl-token` crate above version `3.1.1` (which I do in this guide), you don't have to do this if you use their instruction builder functions.
+They do it for you.

 Finally, adjust `entrypoint.rs` so it looks like this:
 ``` rust